Global Demographics and Population Projections

 Next year (2025) the median (half above, half below) age in China will pass that of the United States.
 China’s over-60 population of over 300 million is already close to the total population of the United States.
 By around 2050, the over-60 population is projected to be over 500 million, over 35% of China’s total population.

-China’s first reaction to this trend has been to raise their retirement ages.
+China’s first reaction to this trend has been to slowly raise their low retirement ages over 15 years.
 For men, the retirement age is being raised from 60 to 63.
 For women, from 55 to 58 for white-collar workers and from 50 to 55 for blue-collar workers.
-The public pension costs are “squeezing” government budgets.
+A related reason is that the public pension costs are “squeezing” government budgets.
 (The Economist, “The World in Brief,” September 13, 2024).

 A mature, experienced workforce should help maintain high but falling economic growth rates for another generation.
 After about 2050, demographics will begin working against Chinese economic growth.

-The Chinese government recognizes these problems.
-China has low retirement ages – 60 for men and 50 or 55 for women, depending on the type of job.
-The government has talked about raising the retirement ages but this policy will be very unpopular.
+This policy will be very unpopular.
 Traditionally, families were multi-generational and children (daughters and daughters-in-law) were expected to care for aging parents.
 But hundreds of millions of the working-age population have migrated from rural areas to cities, leaving their children in the care of grandparents.
 A rising percent of women in the cities are working.
 If retirement ages are raised and grandparents in both the cities and countryside have to work longer, there may be less baby-sitting.
 This might lower the birth rate even more.
+In addition, China has strong age discrimination, so that the older population might have to wait longer between being employed and receiving a retirement pension.

 China has massive internal migration.
 It is governed by hukou system, which has roots in Chinese history.

-In the hukou system, everyone carries an identity card with the individual’s place of birth.
-Individuals cannot move to another place without official approval.
+In the hukou system, everyone carries a household registration card with the individual’s place of birth.
+More than half of China's population have a rural hukou.
+Individuals cannot legally change their hukou without official approval.
 But China’s need for large amounts of labor in cities and industrial areas has created a demand for “illegal” migrants.

 The migrants have virtually no rights or legal protection.
-They have no access to social services or education.
+They have no access to social services, health care or education.
 Wages are often below the official minimum and they can be “deported” back to their home location at any time.

 This creates an exploited underclass similar to illegal immigrants in other countries.
-The number of rural migrant workers in China is at least 300 million, comprising more than one third of the Chinese labor force.
-Official Chinese 2020 census figures put the hukou population at 376 million people.
+The number of rural migrant workers in China is maybe around 300 million, comprising more than one third of the Chinese labor force.
+Official Chinese 2020 census figures put the rural hukou population at 376 million people.

 Statista, “Migrant workers in China – statistics and facts,” June 3, 2024.